initialcommit-com/git-sim/README.md

 `--light-mode`: Use a light mode color scheme instead of default dark mode.
 `--animate`: Instead of outputting a static image, animate the Git command behavior in a .mp4 video.
-`--disable-auto-open, -d`: Disable the automatic opening of the image/video file after generation.
+`-d`: Disable the automatic opening of the image/video file after generation.
+Useful to avoid errors in console mode with no GUI.
 `--reverse, -r`: Display commit history in the reverse direction.
 `--img-format`: Output format for the image file, i.e. `jpg` or `png`.
 Default output format is `jpg`.
 `--stdout`: Write raw image data to stdout while suppressing all other program output.